Aspects of enumerative geometry with quadratic forms

 Here $\sK^{MW}_n(L)$ is the $n$th Milnor-Witt sheaf, as defined by Hopkins-Morel \cite{MorelICTP, MorelA1}, twisted by a line bundle $L$ on $X$.
-This theory has many of the formal properties of the Chow ring, with the subtlety that the pushforward maps for a proper morphism $f:Y\to X$ of relative dimension $d$, are induced by the map
+This theory has many of the formal properties of the Chow ring, with the subtlety that one needs suitable twists to allow for the pushforward maps: for a proper morphism $f:Y\to X$ of relative dimension $d$, one has